shriyagumber/csci596/README.md

 # Classical v/s Machine Learning Force Fields (MLFF)

-For a given configuration, the forces on individual atoms are calculated and Newtonian equation of motion is numerically integrated at each time-step to advance the dynamics.
+For a given configuration, the forces on individual atoms are calculated and newtonian equation of motion is numerically integrated at each time-step to advance the dynamics.
 How are these forces obtained- solving the SE equation?
 Use post-HF methods like CCSD is too expensive.
 Instead, force fields are used.
 Force on each atom is mostly sum of bonded (bonds, angles, dihedrals) plus non-bonded interactions (pairwise: LJ potential, vdW forces, electrostatics etc.).
 Classical FFs give a reasonable description of chemical interactions, even though the quality of these simulations is ultimately limited.